Residency Intelligence

 RequirementDetail

 Passive IncomeApproximately €31,000/year minimum for individual; €38,000 for couple.
 Source must be passive — pensions, Social Security, investment income, rental income.
-Not employment income from sources requiring Italian work permit.
+Not employment income.

-Clean Criminal RecordFBI background check (apostilled) and state-level criminal clearance for all states of recent residence.
+Clean Criminal RecordFBI background check (apostilled) and state-level criminal clearance.

 After Arrival — Registering with the Commune

-Within 8 days of arriving in Italy with an Elective Residency Visa, you must register with the local police (Questura) to obtain a permesso di soggiorno (residence permit).
-This is the document that gives you legal right to remain in Italy for the visa period.
-Within 20 days of establishing your address, you should also register with the local anagrafe (municipal registry office) — this is the registration that formally establishes Italian tax residence, which is required for the 7% and €100K flat tax elections.
+Within 8 days of arriving in Italy, register with the local police (Questura) to obtain a permesso di soggiorno (residence permit).
+Within 20 days of establishing your address, register with the local anagrafe (municipal registry) — this formally establishes Italian tax residence, which is required for the 7% and €100K flat tax elections.

 The Path to Italian Citizenship

-Italian citizenship by residency requires ten years of continuous legal residence in Italy.
-The application involves extensive documentation, language requirements (B1 Italian), and income adequacy.
-The process from application to naturalisation currently runs 2–4 years in Italy.
-Italian citizenship conveys EU citizenship — the right to live and work throughout the European Union — and is heritable by your children born after naturalisation.
+Italian citizenship by residency requires ten years of continuous legal residence.
+The application involves extensive documentation, B1 Italian language requirements, and income adequacy.
+The process from application to naturalisation currently runs 2–4 years.
+Italian citizenship conveys full EU citizenship — the right to live and work throughout the European Union — and is heritable by your children.

-A separate pathway exists for Americans of Italian descent through jure sanguinis (citizenship by ancestry), which does not require residency in Italy and is processed through Italian consulates in the US or courts in Italy.
+A separate pathway exists for Americans of Italian descent through jure sanguinis (citizenship by ancestry), which does not require residency and is processed through Italian consulates or Italian courts.
 This pathway has specific requirements regarding the lineage chain and when ancestors naturalised as US citizens.

 The Visa, the Tax Election, and the Property Purchase

-These three elements — the visa, the tax election, and the property purchase — are distinct legal processes that intersect but do not automatically follow from each other.
+These three elements are distinct legal processes that intersect but do not automatically follow from each other.
 Purchasing Italian property does not create Italian tax residence.
-Having an Elective Residency Visa does not automatically trigger the 7% or €100K election — you must make those elections in your Italian tax return.
-The sequencing matters and should be planned with both an Italian attorney (for the property purchase and residency registration) and an Italian commercialista (for the tax elections).
+Having an Elective Residency Visa does not automatically trigger the 7% or €100K election — you must actively make the election in your Italian tax return.
+Each process has its own timeline, its own professional requirements, and its own consequences if handled incorrectly.